Jerry Colangelo: Arena football

 In 1992, Colangelo founded the Arena Football League's Arizona Rattlers and owned them until 2005.
 Under Colangelo's guidance, the Rattlers won Arena Bowl championships in 1994 and 1997.
-They were also one of the AFL's model franchises and were a perennial playoff team.
-According to published reports, the Rattlers struggled to stay afloat as a franchise after Colangelo sold the team.
+They were also one of the AFL's most successful franchises, also losing in the Arena Bowl in 2002, 2003, and 2004.

 Hockey

 Following the demise of the proposed move of the Winnipeg Jets to Minneapolis, Colangelo was involved in bringing the National Hockey League (NHL) to Arizona, successfully convincing the team's ownership to relocate the franchise to the area as the Phoenix Coyotes in 1996.
-The move made Phoenix one of 13 metropolitan areas with franchises in all four major North American professional sports leagues).
-The team plays in the Phoenix suburb of Tempe at Arizona State University facilities (upon recently ending a tenure in the nearby suburb Glendale).
+At the time, the move made Phoenix one of 13 metropolitan areas with franchises in all four major North American professional sports leagues.
+The Coyotes played within city limits from 1996 to 2003, then moved to the Phoenix suburb of Glendale and played there from 2003 to 2022, and then finally in the Phoenix suburb of Tempe at Arizona State University's facilities prior to the team's hockey assets sale to Utah-based group in 2024.

 Exit from sports

 In April 2004, Colangelo sold the Suns, Mercury and Rattlers to an investment group headed by San Diego, California businessman, Tucson, Arizona native Robert Sarver for $401 million.

-Late in the 2004 baseball season, Colangelo sold his controlling interest in the Arizona Diamondbacks to a group of investors led by Jeff Moorad.
+In August 2004, Colangelo sold his controlling interest in the Arizona Diamondbacks to a group of investors led by Jeff Moorad.